Union Fact & Fiction

 Fact:

-Actually, union membership has remained steady for the past 50 years, but the workforce itself has grown.
+Union membership has remained steady for the past 50 years, but the workforce itself has grown.
 Today, 14.5 million working men and women in the United States are union members.

 Fiction: